giorgiobeggiora/fire2sql/README.md

 **.query()**

-Returns the promise of a pure Firebase query (some option could be not applied)
+Returns the promise of a pure Firebase query (non-native quary options will not be applied)

 	Query